 The song climbed a few places in comparison with his last release, reaching #22 and managing to stay on the chart for over three weeks.

 2012 is quite possibly one of the best years in Suzumura‘s solo career.
-The single “Messenger” open the doors to more fans to jump into the wagon.
+The single “Messenger” opened the doors to more fans to jump into the wagon.

-Although the title track is not short of extraordinary, it’s its b-side track “アインシュタインのように” that really managed to make some jaws drop with it’s raw rock with exciting beat and engaging lyrics.
+Although the title track is not short of extraordinary, it’s its b-side track “アインシュタインのように” that really managed to make some jaws drop with its raw rock with an exciting beat and engaging lyrics.
 This release reached #24, holding that spot for two weeks.

 In what was an eventful year, Suzumura still had more fuel on his tank to go.
 That’s when his major hit song “Shiroi Karasu” was released back in October (2012).